 Why Do a Status Review?

 A status review is an opportunity to take stock and understand the current state of road safety in an organization.
 The results will show how a road safety program measures up.
 They highlight strengths as well as gaps.
 When done every year or two, a status review shows where the organization is improving its road safety performance.
-The Road Safety Snapshot and the 35-point and 70-point safety audits provide a solid foundation for expanding road safety dialogue, and a upon which to build your road safety program.
+The Road Safety Snapshot provides a solid foundation for expanding road safety dialogue, and upon which to build your road safety program.

 How To Do a Status Review